microsoftgraph/msgraph-sample-teamsapp-dotnet/tutorial/05-add-aad-auth.md

 The `GetAccessTokenForUserAsync` method handles token expiration and refresh for you.
 It first checks the cached token, and if it is not expired, it returns it.
 If it is expired, it uses the cached refresh token to obtain a new one.

-The **GraphServiceClient** that controllers get via dependency injection will be pre-configured with an authentication provider that uses `GetAccessTokenForUserAsync` for you.
+The **GraphServiceClient** that controllers get via dependency injection is pre-configured with an authentication provider that uses `GetAccessTokenForUserAsync` for you.